PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/IAM.md

-# Identity User Access 101
+# Identity and Access Management 101

     - IAM is used to manage users' level of access to the AWS Console
     - IAM provides centralised control of your AWS account